Brazil antitrust body assesses Black River sugar mills purchase

-SAO PAULO (Reuters) - Brazil’s antitrust regulator CADE is evaluating a request made by U.S.-based Black River Asset Management LLC to approve an acquisition of two local sugar mills, documents seen by Reuters on Friday showed.
+SAO PAULO, Dec 11 (Reuters) - Brazil’s antitrust regulator CADE is evaluating a request made by U.S.-based Black River Asset Management LLC to approve an acquisition of two local sugar mills, documents seen by Reuters on Friday showed.

-The request sent to CADE indicates that Black River, controlled by U.S. commodity trader Cargill [CARG.UL], and Antonio Ruette Agroindustrial Ltda have agreed on terms for the mills’ sale and are awaiting the green light from the regulator.
+The request sent to CADE indicates that Black River, controlled by U.S. commodity trader Cargill, and Antonio Ruette Agroindustrial Ltda have agreed on terms for the mills’ sale and are awaiting the green light from the regulator.

 Cargill and Regina Ruette, vice-president of Antonio Ruette Agroindustrial, confirmed in September that talks were going on for the Brazilian, family-owned company to sell the mills located in Paraiso and Ubarana, in the Sao Paulo state.